 Here are some reasons why cheap mason bee houses can end up hurting bee populations.
-I live in Pennsylvania (USA), so some of the issues might be specific to areas with high heat and humidity.
+I live in Pennsylvania (USA), so some of the issues might be specific to my location.
 And to the species that live here, of course.
 Check with your local authorities for more detailed advice.

 1. Nesting blocks, tubes, reeds are not removable

 Glued nesting materials is the number one reason why most commercial bee hotesl can become death traps.
-Because the nesting material cannot be removed and cleaned (or just thrown out), over time there will be an increase in the population of parasitic wasps, parasitic bees, parasitic flies, kleptoparasitic mites, fungi, bacteria, and viruses.
+Because the nesting material cannot be removed and cleaned, over time there will be an increase in the population of parasitic wasps, parasitic bees, parasitic flies, kleptoparasitic mites, fungi, bacteria, and viruses.
 And you typically won’t see these dangers because the solitary bees will still use the hotel (they can’t help themselves).
-But inside, out of view, their eggs, larvae, and pupae are probably dying at a much higher rate than when you first installed the house.
-And if you leave that house out for years and decades, that pest-ridden hotel might be doing more to increase the population of pests than solitary bees.
+Here’s a photograph of the mites that tend to build up when bees reuse the same house every year.
+Sometimes they have so many they can’t fly anymore.

 Ideally, empty out the house every year or two and give it a good cleaning.
 You can do this by removing all the filled nesting tubes at the end of the season (e.g., October) and storing them in an unheated garage or shed.
 Then, in the early spring put these nests inside a cardboard box that is equipped with a small exit hole — so bees can escape but can’t re-inhabit the nests.
 Finally, once everyone has emerged, clean the trays (brush, wash with bleach), re-drill holes (for blocks), and throw away reeds and paper tubes.
 While all this is happening, equip your (cleaned) house with fresh nesting trays, blocks, paper tubes, reeds, etc. All of this can’t happen, of course, if everything is glued in place.